centre-for-humanities-computing/gospel-ancient-greek/docs/index.md

-# Fables Project
+# Gospel of Mark Project

-This site contains all analyses on the Fables.
+This site contains all analyses on the Gospel of Mark in comparison to 100-150 texts.
 To have a look at a specific analysis click on the corresponging tab.